ALLEGRO (A WEDDING SERENADE)

 NOTE FROM THE COMPOSER

 The Italian Antonio Vivaldi wrote this wonderful French Serenada which was first performed in 1725.
 It is sometimes listed as "La Gloria [e] Himeneo."
-The reason for a "French" serenade being written by a composer who lived in Venice, Italy, is that this work was commissioned from Vivaldi by the French ambassador to Venice, Jacques-Vincent Languet, on the occasion of the wedding of Louis XV to the Polish princess Maria Leszczyńska.
+The reason for a "French" serenade being written by a composer who lived in Venice, Italy, is that Vivaldi was commissioned by the French ambassador to Venice, Jacques-Vincent Languet for the wedding of Louis XV to the Polish princess Maria Leszczyńska.
 The wedding took place in the ambassador's garden on the 12th of September 1725.
-The complete work (from which the present "Allegro" comes) contains a total of 22 movements, including two duets.
-"Allegro" is the last movement (duet).
+The complete work contains a total of 22 movements, including two duets.
+"Allegro" is the last movement.
 The story involves two "characters" (each with their own musical line) - Imeneo (a mythological god and offspring of Apollo) and La Gloria (an allegorical character).
 Each try outsing the other in the celebration of the bridal couple.

 Piano/Vocal score - Walton 2094.
 Score (SA/strings/continue) 2094A